kpwydra/dc-magnetic-data-calculator/README-dev.md

  <span id="eq4"> (4)</span>
 </p>

 The diamagnetic susceptibility is mostly an additive quantity.
 The diamagnetic contribution for given compound may therefore be estimated by summing atomic susceptibilities (&chi;<sub>Di</sub>) and constructive corrections (&lambda;<sub>i</sub>).
-The letter take into account the fact that compounds with multiple bonds exhibit weaker diamagnetic susceptibility than saturated compounds with only single bonds.
+The latter takes into account the fact that compounds with multiple bonds exhibit weaker diamagnetic susceptibility than saturated compounds with only single bonds.

 $$
 \chi_D = \sum_i \chi_{Di} + \sum_i \lambda_i \quad